What if Peter Pan grew up?Hook

 Peter Banning: I'm not that kind of lawyer!

 - Fainting: The thought of her great-grandchildren being captured is bad enough... but when Tootles reveals the letter and dagger and Peter reads the name "Jas Hook", Wendy realizes just what in the name of Neverland has happened and gives more than an appropriate reaction.
 She faints.

 - Fake Hair Drama: Because Hook has gone bald.

 - Faux Affably Evil: As much as he is Laughably Evil and a Large Ham, Captain Hook is able to put on a smile and still be the evil and sadistic man that he is.
 Killing Rufio, for starters had the Captain taunting him before stabbing him.

 - Flashback: To Peter's life as Pan, from originally choosing not to grow up to the moment he decided to do so after all, once he regains his memory.

 - Flat Earth Atheist: Peter at first.
-He tells a fairy he doesn't believe in fairies, to her face, for crying out loud!
+He tells a fairy that he doesn't believe in fairies, to her face, for crying out loud!

 - Flowery Insults: "You lewd rude crude bag of pre-chewed food dude!"